GenHSI: Controllable Generation of Human-Scene Interaction Videos

-The goal of \shortname is to generate a personalized long human-scene interaction video given natural language text descriptions and an image of a scene.
-A naive way to generate long videos is to take a pre-trained video interpolation models and prompt engineer with recursively to generate long videos.
-However, this naive solution is too brittle, lacks subject identity preservation, and struggles to produce detailed human-scene interactions.
-Hence, we develop a novel method that first uses a VLM to understand scenes and break complex tasks into simpler atomic actions.
-Inspired from chain of thought mechanism, we break a long video into chains of keyframes for each interactive action in a 3D-aware manner.
-3D-aware keyframes improve human-object contact producing long human scene interaction videos. \shortname takes as input an image of a scene and a set of images of a human to generate long videos that adhere to a series of complex human-object interactions based on a text description.
+The goal of \shortname is to generate a personalized long human-scene interaction video given natural language text descriptions and an image of a scene and a character.
+To overcome hallucinations during interaction in existing video generative models, we utilize 3D-aware keyframes generated from explicit 3D reasoning to prompt off-the-shelf video generative models.
 Our solution mimics the real-world filmmaking process through a modularized approach (Script Writing - Previsualization - Animation) as shown in~\cref{fig:teaser}.
-To create a long videos, we first convert a high-level text description to simple atomic tasks using a VLM (see \cref{fig:motion-parsing}) that include physical interactions and state transitions based on the affordances in the scene (\cref{sec:screenwriter}).
-After obtaining the detailed motion script, we prompt human-object interaction using a novel inpainting approach that leverages a pre-trained inpainting model (\cref{sec:storyboard}).
-We then lift both the scene~\cite{xiang2024structured, Wang2024MoGeUA} and human~\cite{SMPL:2015,SMPL-X:2019} as imagined by the inpainting model to create 3D keyframes and solve contact constraints that lead to physically plausible interactions between the character and the environment.
-These 3D keyframes model real-world occlusions, respect affordances, and are rendered to 2D.
-We then interpolate the rendered 3D keyframes using state transitions generated by a VLM to produce a full video.
+We first parse a high-level text description into simple atomic tasks using a VLM under image scene context (see \cref{fig:motion-parsing}), which includes physical interactions and state transitions based on the affordances in the image scene (\cref{sec:screenwriter}).
+After obtaining the detailed and structured motion script, we prompt human-object interaction using a novel zero-shot pose generation that leverages a pre-trained inpainting model (\cref{sec:inpainting-stage2}).
+We then compose the scene~\cite{xiang2024structured, Wang2024MoGeUA} and human~\cite{SMPL:2015,SMPL-X:2019} in 3D under affordance constraints that lead to physically plausible interactions between the character and the environment (\cref{sec:pose_opt}).
+To render them into a holistic 3D-aware keyframes and interpolate as HSI video, we use the estimated depth point cloud~\cite{Wang2024MoGeUA} as initialization for scene 3D Gaussian fitting and feed-forward 3D Gaussian avatar generation model~\cite{qiu2025lhm} to obtain character assets (\cref{sec:animation}).